-Refer to Taxpayer Alert TA 2016/9 and Taxation Determination TD 2020/2 for more guidance.
+See, Taxpayer Alert TA 2016/9 and Taxation Determination TD 2020/2 for more guidance.

-Is your entity currently involved in a cross-border, round robin financing arrangement(s) using an arrangement, or variation of an arrangement, described in Taxpayer Alert TA 2016/10?
+Is your entity currently involved in cross-border, round robin financing arrangements using an arrangement, or variation of an arrangement, described in Taxpayer Alert TA 2016/10?